phenopackets/phenopacket-tools/docs/index.rst

 Phenopackets are designed to be both human and machine-interpretable, enabling computing operations and validation on the basis of defined relationships between diagnoses, lab measurements, and genotypic information.

-The *phenopacket-tools* library was written as a modular Java 17 library and has three main goals.
+The *phenopacket-tools* library was written as a modular Java 17 library.
+It is available at https://github.com/phenopackets/phenopacket-tools.
+It has three main goals:

 - To simplify *creating* phenopackets with Java code using streamlined builders and predefined building blocks such as units, anatomical organs, and clinical modifiers.